 An Uninterrupted Power Supply (UPS) is a great choice for protecting your computers during a power outage, but aren’t as great for your plants.
 A UPS is meant to give you enough time to safely turn off your computer after a blackout so it doesn’t lose power abruptly, but they’re incredibly expensive if you want one that supplies enough electricity to last a long time.

-A UPS doesn't last long or hold a big charge.
-They're best for protecting equipment and computers, and aren't that great as a backup power source unless you're willing to spend a lot of money for a big one!
+A UPS doesn’t last long or hold a big charge.
+They’re best for protecting equipment and computers, and aren’t that great as a backup power source unless you’re willing to spend a lot of money on a big one!

 Don’t give up until your plant is dead!
 You might be surprised at what they can survive!